1. Home

 2. Assign the risk mitigation to a responsible user.

-3. Select a expiry date for when the asset is no longer flagged as risk mitigation or select no expiry date by ticking the box next to this.
+3. Select an expiry date for when the asset is no longer flagged as risk mitigation or select no expiry date by ticking the box next to this.

 4. The risk mitigation percentage can be set as Low, medium, high or custom and reduces the risk score for that asset/vulnerability as a percentage e.g setting it as high will reduce the risk score by 100% to 0.
 While setting the risk mitigation percentage as low will reduce the risk score by 30%.
 This enables vulnerabilities known not to be as severe as made out to be deprioritized enabling engineering teams to focus on what matters most.

-• Test rule – this will test run the rule and tell you how many findings it will affect, without leaving the page.
+• Test rule – this will test run the rule, a pop up will appear telling you how many findings it will affect and showing you a sample of 10.
 This is to be used to ensure no mistakes have been made in defining the rule.

 • Save rule – this will save the rule and it will be visible on the exception engine rule table but will need to be enabled.